Vadakkekara

-Vadakkekara is a census town, in Paravur Taluk, Ernakulam District, Kerala state in India.
+Vadakkekara is a census town in the Paravur Taluk of Ernakulam District, Kerala, India.
 It is also a part of Vadakkekara Grama Panchayat.
-Paravur town is situated 5 km from this village.
+The town of Paravur is located 5 km away from this village.
 The main centre in this village is Moothakunnam.
-Vadakkekara is one of the early formed panchayat in the state.
-The cultural and historical place in Ernakulam Dristrict, combines the parts of the early Muzaris.
-Maliankara is famous for being the landing place of St. Thomas.
+Vadakkekara is one of the earliest formed panchayats in the state.
+The cultural and historical place in Ernakulam District combines the parts of the early Muzaris.
+Maliankara is famous for being the landing place of St.Thomas.